sudomakeinstall/sudomakeinstall.github.io/content/about/_index.md

 +++
 title = "About"
-description = "About me and this site"
+description = "About me"
 +++

 ## About Me

-[Your background, skills, experience]

-## About This Site

-Built with [Zola](https://www.getzola.org/) and the [tabi](https://github.com/welpo/tabi) theme.
-Deployed automatically to GitHub Pages.
+Davis Vigneault is a radiologist and programmer in the bay area with interests in cardiovascular imaging and computer vision.